OneSignal/react-native-onesignal/README.md

     shown: true, // BOOLEAN: If the notification was displayed to the user or not
     payload: {notificationID : "", contentAvailable : false, badge : 1, sound : "default", title : "Hello!", body : "World", launchURL : "", }, // OBJECT; the push data
     displayType: 1, //The display method of a received notification
-    silentNotification: false // BOOLEAN : Wether the recieved notification was a silent one }
+    silentNotification: false // BOOLEAN : Wether the received notification was a silent one }
 ```